GitauHarrison/notes/wsl.md

 mkdir software_development
 ```

-Change directory into the new folder:
+Change the directory into the new folder:

 ```python
 cd software_development